thenikita/Dip-DipSimulation/README.md

   you will have an opportunity to set everything you need up.

 **Current status:**
-- [X] Everything looks working for one particle
+- [X] Working with N particles in constant volume tube with no demagnetisation

 **Aiming to:**
-- [ ] Get working for any amount of particles without going in demagnetizing effects (no tube size changes)
+- [ ] Resizing tube to get target volume density

 **Things done:**
 - [X] Basic shit
+- [X] Everything looks working for one particle